 Nancy and husband Jerry are recent Westbrook Village residents.

 Betsy comes to us from Pittsburgh, PA, where she attended Baldwin High School, enjoyed singing in the 120-member Highlander Choir and met and married her husband Rich in 1968.
 They moved to Arizona in 1972, to escape the cold Pennsylvania winters, enjoy the southwestern sunshine and raise their two sons.
 Betsy worked in the computer field and in bookkeeping until completing her degree in Psychology at Arizona State University.
 She has worked in various positions in the Behavioral Health field and spent the last fifteen years prior to her retirement as an Investigator for the Division of Behavioral Health Services.
 Rich and Betsy moved to Westbrook Village in 1997 and currently live in Scotland Hills, where they enjoy traveling, going to movies and spending time with family and friends.
-Betsy sang with the Glendale Women’s Chorus for several years and has very much enjoyed singing with the Village Voices over the past two years.
+Betsy sang with the Glendale Women’s Chorus for several years and has very much enjoyed singing with the Village Voices since 2017.
 Betsy currently serves on the Village Voices Board of Directors as ts Historian.

 Brenda Walker recently joined the Westbrook Village Voices and quickly volunteered to lead all social activities.